 I've traveled a 1,200-mile sales territory three times per year in a gutted-out cargo van loaded with 2,500+ clothing samples.
 I've taken a baby bootie to the head (chucked at me by a buyer who was pissed at a salesman I managed).
-I've been given major salary increases and sign-on bonuses during down economies and when there was "no budget."
+I've been given major salary increases and bonuses during down economies and when there was "no budget."
 I've been promoted over bosses who had previously plotted my demise.
 I've launched and grown a successful consulting and speaking business without outside capital.
 I've traveled the world speaking to and working with incredible people from all walks of life.

 I launched the GirlToGreat blog at the urging of the many women I've mentored and informally encouraged over the years.
-In this space, I'll share tools and tactics born from my experience, not theory, that will help you get out of your own way, make better use of where you are right now, and ditch the insecurity that is at the root of cringe-worthy compromises and playing small.
+In this space, I'll share tools and tactics born from my experience, that will help you get out of your own way, make better use of where you are right now, and ditch the insecurity that is at the root of cringe-worthy compromises and playing small.

 I'm glad you're joining me on this journey.
 May it inspire and accelerate your own Girl to Great story!